LLNL/sundials/doc/shared/RecentChanges.rst

 **New Features**

+Created shared user interface for ARKODE user-callable routines, to allow more uniform control over time-stepping algorithms, improved extensibility, and simplified code maintenance.
+Marked the corresponding stepper-specific user-callable routines as deprecated; these will be removed in a future major release.

+Added "Resize" capability to ARKODE's SPRKStep time-stepping module.

+Deprecated ``ARKStepSetOptimalParams`` function; added instructions to user guide for users who wish to retain the current functionality.

 Added CMake infrastructure that enables externally maintained addons/plugins to be *optionally* built with SUNDIALS.
 See :ref:`Contributing` for details.